Waziup/learning-center-content/content/en/resources/Board_arduino_pro_mini/guides.md

 ---

 # Introduction
-xxyyzzThis board was developed for applications and installations where space is premium and projects are made as permanent set ups.
+This board was developed for applications and installations where space is premium and projects are made as permanent set ups.
 Small, available in 3.3 V and 5 V versions, powered by ATmega328P.

 It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, an on-board resonator, a reset button, and holes for mounting pin headers.
 A six pin header can be connected to an FTDI cable or Sparkfun breakout board to provide USB power and communication to the board.